 The cloaked figure surveyed the room with unseen eyes, while bony hands clutched a long scythe.
-He stood at a height over seven feet, his jet black robes spilling onto the floor around him.
-He regarded each of the men and women gathered around him in turn, and took in each gaze of awe upon his startling visage.
+He stood over seven feet tall, with jet black robes spilling onto the floor around him.
+He regarded each of the men and women gathered around him in turn, and took in their gazes an equal mix of bewilderment and terror.
 At first, he said nothing.
 Mere presence spoke volumes.
-After a moment, he rose his voice in a deep, measured tone that echoed in every corner of the room.
+After a moment, he finally spoke, in a hollow baritone that echoed in every corner of the room.

 “I am the Grim Reaper.”
 Half the room shuddered at the introduction, while the rest pretended not to hear it.
-“I stand before you today for one reason, and but one reason alone.”
-The group froze, and not a one dared to even breath until he spoke again.
+“I stand before you today for one reason alone.”
+The group froze, not one daring to so much as breathe until he finished.

 “I have an addiction to Krispy Kreme Donuts.”
 With that, he sank back into his chair.